 Twenty Five Steps towards e-Governance Failure

 It is said that majority of e-Governance projects are complete or partial failures.
 Only a fraction of projects are actually successful.
 Some projects are complete wasteful as in they engage Government resources but no results on Government Optimization are achieved.
-There are other projects which are termed as pointless wherein Government Optimization is achieved but no meaningful projects wherein both the optimization of Government projects and development takes place.takes place even after optimization.
-A third category is of the
+There are other projects which are termed as pointless wherein Government Optimization is achieved but no development takes place even after optimization.
+A third category is of the meaningful projects wherein both the optimization of Government projects and development takes place.

 The reasons for failure of e-Governance projects are anything but technological.
 Technology solutions are available and developed for any problem.
-But as they say, it is not the leads to success or failure.
+But as they say, it is not the machinebut the man behind the machine that leads to success or failure.
 This paper looks into the various causes that leads to e-Governance failure.
-Most of the causes are derived from authors’ experience in the Indian environment but may be in other developing nations as well.but the man behind the machine that
+Most of the causes are derived from authors’ experience in the Indian environment but may be applicable in other developing nations as well.

-The author shares a few of experiences wherein he relates how the administrative culture lead toin project implementation and killed the innovation.
+The author shares a few of experiences wherein he relates how the administrative culture lead to difficulties in project implementation and killed the innovation.
 However without prejudice he wants to acknowledge that winds of change have swept the whole system and the system is fast changing.

 e-Governance projects may fail due to multiple reasons and the reasons listed are neither comprehensive nor complete.
 A few individuals may feel that certain causes are non existence while others may feel that more can be added.
 The paper is an attempt to enlist possible causes of failure of various e-Governance projects.